 There are dark sides to every aspect of any business and the losers that bank on affiliate marketing need a reality check that grounds them down.
 Most affiliate marketers I know are dumbasses and they get into a business I like to call ‘Hit-&-Run Affiliate Marketing’.
 These assholes are so caught up with their pigheadedness that they fail to foresee what lies ahead of them.

-There are a bunch of forums, blogs and misleading articles everywhere talking bullshit of how people sell acai berries, colon cleansers and teeth whitening creams making them gazzilionaires overnight.
+There are a bunch of forums, blogs, and misleading articles everywhere talking bullshit about how people sell acai berries, colon cleansers, and teeth whitening creams making them gazillionaire overnight.
 If there is any truth to emphasize in this paragraph, it’s the word ‘bullshit’.

 We all know most newbies are swindled into believing they can become the next online sensation.
 But let’s talk about what exactly ‘Hit-&-Run Affiliate Marketing’ is so that it clears out the crap these kids are brainwashed with.

 Newbies first scout the web to find a new affiliate program that hands them the best payouts.
 Ideally, an 80% commission rate is what they look for.
 I feel like vomiting when they do this.
 Little do they know, most programs out there offer such high commissions only because they themselves know that the product they have is as filled with shit as they are.

 Second, they start sending traffic to their landing pages through PPC, PPV & CPM.
 That’s a financial loss straight up their anuses.
 Bigger dingbats, opt for marketing emails, media purchases, and the whole fireworks.
 If I’m not mistaken, isn’t the point of affiliate marketing really about selling products no one needs?
 So why create negative publicity and trick someone into thinking they need this shit?

 Thirdly and most importantly, they make money online in short periods running the risk of breaking down at any moment.
 No arguments there.
 We may debate about ROI, but that’s for another day.